Robin Hood: Prince of Thieves

-Robin Hood: Prince of Thieves is a 1991 American action adventure film based on the English folk tale of Robin Hood and loosely set in the 12th century.
-Directed by Kevin Reynolds and written by Pen Densham and John Watson, the film stars Kevin Costner as Robin Hood, Morgan Freeman as Azeem, Christian Slater as Will Scarlett, Mary Elizabeth Mastrantonio as Marian, and Alan Rickman as the Sheriff of Nottingham.
+Robin Hood: Prince of Thieves is a 1991 American action adventure film based on the English folk tale of Robin Hood and set in the 12th century.
+Directed by Kevin Reynolds and written by Pen Densham and John Watson, the film stars Kevin Costner as Robin Hood, Morgan Freeman as Azeem, Christian Slater as Will Scarlett, Mary Elizabeth Mastrantonio as Marian and Alan Rickman as the Sheriff of Nottingham.

 The film received mixed reviews from critics.
 It was a box office success, grossing $390.5 million worldwide, making it the second-highest-grossing film of 1991.
 Rickman received the BAFTA Award for Best Actor in a Supporting Role for his performance as George, Sheriff of Nottingham.
 The theme song "(Everything I Do) I Do It for You" by Bryan Adams was nominated for the Academy Award for Best Original Song, and it won the Grammy Award for Best Song Written for Visual Media.

 Plot

 In 1194, English nobleman Robin of Locksley has spent years in an Ayyubid prison in Jerusalem, having followed King Richard the Lionheart on the Third Crusade.
-Robin and his comrade Peter Dubois escape, saving the life of a Moor named Azeem.

-Mortally wounded, Peter makes Robin swear to protect his sister Marian, and Robin returns to England with Azeem, who vows to accompany him until his life debt is repaid.
-In King Richard's absence, the cruel Sheriff of Nottingham plots to seize the throne for himself and has Robin's father killed for remaining loyal to the king.
+Robin and his comrade Peter Dubois escape, saving the life of a Moor named Azeem Al Bakir.
+Mortally wounded, Peter makes Robin swear to protect his sister Marian, and Azeem vows to accompany Robin until his life debt is repaid.
+In King Richard's absence, the cruel Sheriff of Nottingham plots to seize the throne for himself, and has Robin's father killed for remaining loyal to King Richard.

-Arriving home four months later, Robin saves a young boy from the Sheriff's ruthless cousin, Guy of Gisbourne.
-He finds his father's corpse and his family's servant Duncan blinded by Gisbourne; Duncan explains that Robin's father was falsely accused of devil worship.
+Arriving home four months later, Robin saves a young boy named Wulf from the Sheriff's ruthless cousin, Guy of Gisbourne.
+He finds his father Lord Locksley's corpse and his family's servant Duncan blinded by Gisbourne; Duncan explains that Lord Locksley was falsely accused of devil worship.
 The Sheriff consults the witch Mortianna, who foresees King Richard's return and that Robin and Azeem "will be our deaths".

-Robin tells Marian of her brother's death, but she sees little need for his protection.
-Fleeing the Sheriff's forces into Sherwood Forest, Robin, Duncan and Azeem encounter a group of outlaws led by Little John, who challenges Robin to a duel.
-Robin wins and earns John's friendship, but the bandit Will Scarlet refuses to trust him.
-Confronting the corrupt Bishop of Hereford for his role in his father's death, Robin humiliates the Sheriff, who sends Gisbourne to terrorize the peasants in the search for "Robin of the Hood".
+Robin tells Marian of Peter's death, but she sees little need for his protection.
+Fleeing the Sheriff's forces into Sherwood Forest, Robin, Duncan and Azeem encounter a group of outlaws led by Wulf's father Little John, who challenges Robin to a duel.
+Robin wins and earns John's friendship but the bandit Will Scarlet refuses to trust him.
+Confronting the corrupt Bishop of Hereford for his role in Lord Locksley's death, Robin humiliates the Sheriff, who sends Gisbourne to terrorize the peasants in the search for "Robin of the Hood".